Security-Onion-Solutions/securityonion-docs/mom.rst

 - As a superuser, navigate to the Configuration screen of the MoM SOC user interface.
 - Find the ``soc > config > server > Subordinate Grids`` setting.
-- Click the ``+`` icon to add a new subgrid
+- Click the ``+`` icon to add a new subgrid.
 - Give the new subgrid a unique ID that accurately describes this subgrid from the MoM's perspective.
 - Enter in the subgrid's Manager URL (``base_url``).
 Note that this URL must be accessible from the MoM grid node.
-- Paste or enter the subgrid's API Client credentials
+- Paste or enter the subgrid's API Client credentials.
 - Paste the subgrid's API Client Certificate Authority (CA) contents into the ``Subgrid CA Certificate`` field.
 - If this subgrid is ready, enable it.

 Add additional subgrids as your Security Onion Pro license allows, and then click the green checkmark to save the configuration.

-Finally, Synchronize the MoM grid to apply the subgrid configuration.
+The configuration will be applied at the next 15-minute interval or you can apply it immediately by clicking the ``SYNCHRONIZE GRID`` button under the ``Options`` menu.

 Licensing
 ---------